diogoaurelio/schedoscopeWiki/Hive-Transformation.md

 ### withFunctions

 `withFunctions()` produces a list of `org.apache.hadoop.hive.metastore.api.Function` Hive function descriptors as required when registering and calling custom UDFs from a Hive transformation.
 It receives a map mapping the UDF names to be registered to the classes implementing those UDFs.
-It traverses the classpath looking for the JAR files where the UDF class is defined and fills in the appropriate function descriptors such that proper `CREATE FUNCTION`  statements can be produced.
+It traverses the classpath looking for the jar files where the UDF class is defined and fills in the appropriate function descriptors such that proper `CREATE FUNCTION`  statements can be produced.

     def withFunctions(view: View, functions: Map[String, Class[_]] = Map())